nevsnode/gordon/README.md

 go get -u github.com/fzzy/radix

 # build the binary
-go build goophry.go
+go build gordon.go
 ```

 Then create a configuration file.
-You'll probably just want to copy the example file and name it `goophry.config.json`.
+You'll probably just want to copy the example file and name it `gordon.config.json`.
 Change the fields in the file accordingly and deploy it in the same directory as the generated binary.

 Take a look at the section [Configuration](#configuration) to understand the meaning of all fields.